Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

-In 2006, data were taken in two groups of periods.
-Each group is characterised by its initial set of polarisations in the target cells, which are obtained by using different frequencies of the microwave field to polarise the target material in different cells.
-We denote one group by G1 and the other one by G2.
+The data in 2006 were taken in two groups of periods.
+Each group is characterised by its initial set of polarisations in the target cells which are obtained by using different frequencies of the microwave field to polarise the target material (deuterons) in different cells at the certain direction of the target magnet solenoid field.
+The solenoid fields holds the polarisation.
+The field direction is denoted as $f=+$, if it coincides with the beam direction, or $f=-$, if opposite.
+The first group of the periods is denoted by G1 and other one by G2.
 Each period includes a certain number of intervals of continuous data taking (referred to as runs).
-The {G1} data taking periods started with the initial setting of positive deuteron polarisation in target cells {\it U} and {\it D} and the negative one in cell {\it M}, both corresponding to the positive direction, $f = +$ (along the beam direction), of the solenoid field holding the polarisations.
+The {G1} data taking periods started with the initial setting of positive deuteron polarisation in target cells {\it U} and {\it D} and the negative one in cell {\it M}, both corresponding to $f = +$.
 After taking some number of runs, the field was reversed to $f=-$ causing the reversal of the target cell polarisations, so that the data were taken with opposite deuteron polarisations in the cells.
 The periodic reversal of polarisations continued up to the end of G1 periods.
-Within the periods, the cell polarisations needed for asymmetries calculation (see Section 3.6) were measured for each run in order to make sure that they are stable and at the level of about 55\%.
+Within the periods, the cell polarisations, needed for asymmetry calculations (see Section 3.5), were measured for each run in order to make sure that they are stable at the level of about 55\%.
 If polarisations dropped below this limit, they were restored by the microwave field before the beginning of the next period.
 For {G2} periods, the procedure was analogous but the initial setting of polarisation in the cells was opposite to the one in {G1} at the same field $f=+$.
 The periodic reversal of the cell polarisations within each group of periods was used to estimate a possible time-dependent systematics of the data.
-The change of the initial setting of the cell polarisations was used to estimate a possible systematic change of the spectrometer acceptance due to superposition of the target field and the field of SM1.
+The change of the initial setting of the cell polarisations was used to estimate a possible systematic change of the spectrometer acceptance due to superposition of the solenoid field and the field of SM1.
 If there is no such systematic change, the acceptance in G1 and G2 periods must be the same for stable performance of the spectrometer.